 Assignments received after the due date will be subject to a penalty of a drop in grade for each 5 day period.
-Assignments received later than one week after the due date will not normally be accepted.
+Assignments received later than one week after the due date will not normally be accepted, because sample solutions may then be released.